2020 presidential primary and special municipal election INFORMATION

 Absentee ballots are available for voters who qualify.
 Eligibility for absentee voting as follows:

-- will be absent from the city on election day, and/or
+- A Northampton registered voter who will be absent from the city;

 Are you a Service member or family member or Northampton Registered Voter living overseas?
 Click HERE for information on Voting.
 You will be redirected to the Federal Voting Assistance Program website.